 You may have the right to convert your Cigna Dental HMO coverage into an individual policy after you terminate employment with Citi.
 For more information, contact the Citi Benefits Center through ConnectOne at 1-800-881-3938.
+For TDD and international assistance, please see the "For More Information" section.
 From the ConnectOne main menu, choose the "health and welfare benefits" option.